node-red/node-red.github.io/docs/getting-started/installation.md

 title: Installation
 ---

-### Install node.js
+Before you can install Node-RED, you must have a working install of Node.js.
 We recommend the use of Node.js **LTS 8.x**.
 Users of Node.js 6.x and 4.x should ensure they have the latest updates.
-Node-RED no longer supports Node.js 0.10.x or 0.12.x.
+Node-RED no longer supports Node.js 0.12.x or 0.10.x.

 We have specific instructions available for certain hardware platforms and operating systems: